-A dynamic and changing relationship
+A changing relationship

 The relationship between media and audiences continues to change.
 New technology and media convergence has changed the nature of media production, distribution, consumption and reception.
 Although new and traditional forms of media continue to exist side by side in a hybridised landscape, new technologies and platforms have changed the power dynamic between media and audiences, challenged power hierarchies, given increased agency to audiences and, as Henry Jenkins notes, changed the way audiences fit into “networks of capital, both economic and cultural.”
 In The Culture Industry and Participatory Audiences, Emma Keltie notes in a potential future of participatory culture “the space between producer and consumer lessens and the positions of power become closer.”